How To Unclog A Toilet Without A Plunger

 How It Functions

-A plastic bottle creates focused water pressure when squeezed firmly.
-This pressure mimics professional plunging action.
-The force pushes directly against blockages, helping dislodge them effectively.
+When you squeeze a plastic bottle, it creates focused water pressure, acting much like a plunger.
+This force pushes against blockages, helping to dislodge them effectively.

 Step-by-Step Guide